Chemotherapy's Effects on Organs and Body Systems

 It can also help give you the best possible experience.

 Your medical profile and diagnosis is different from those of other people.
 So is

-fast-growing cells elsewhere.
+normal, fast-growing cells elsewhere.
 These include:

 Blood cells forming in the bone marrow

 Cells in the digestive tract, such as in the mouth, stomach, intestines, and esophagus

 Cells in the reproductive system, such as in the sexual organs

 Some anticancer medicines may affect cells of vital organs, such as the heart, kidney,